soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 From here, you can go to the Microsoft Compliance Score card, which leads you to [Compliance Manager](meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md), where you can review or edit your configurations and potentially improve your overall compliance score.

-You'll see additional widgets, such as one showing your organization's cloud app compliance, and another showing data about users with shared files, with links to [Cloud App Security](https://docs.microsoft.com/cloud-app-security/) or other tools where you can explore data.
+You'll see additional cards, such as one showing your organization's cloud app compliance, and another showing data about users with shared files, with links to [Cloud App Security](https://docs.microsoft.com/cloud-app-security/) or other tools where you can explore data.

 ## The Protect section

-The **Protect** section on the home page contains widgets that provide you with high-level information about data loss prevention (DLP), third-party apps in use, shared files, shadow IT apps, and so on.
+The **Protect** section on the home page contains cards that provide you with high-level information about data loss prevention (DLP), third-party apps in use, shared files, shadow IT apps, and so on.

 ![Protect section in the Microsoft 365 compliance center](media/m365-compliance-center-protect.png)

-Each widget has a link to a report where you can learn more.
+Each card has a link to a report where you can learn more.

 ## The Respond section